thyth/nosshtradamus/README.md

 ### User Authentication

+Nosshtradamus supports connecting to remote servers with public key authentication from proxy co-located SSH agents and identity files (in PEM format, not the newer key format used by e.g. ed25519 keys), as well as arbitrary `keyboard-interactive` challenges (which are forwarded to the connecting client), and plain-password authentication (forwarded as a keyboard-interactive challenge to the connecting client).
+Identity files that are password protected are supported, but the connecting client will be asked for the password the first time the key is loaded (via keyboard-interactive challenge).

+Since keyboard-interactive challenges likely contain plaintext credentials, Nosshtradamus will default to strict key authentication in the same fashion as the OpenSSH client.
+The same options (`-o UserKnownHostsFile=<path>` and `-o StrictHostKeyChecking=<yes/no>`) are supported on the command line to control this behavior.

-**Note**: Nosshtradamus currently supports connecting to remote servers with blank passwords only.
-Connections between the SSH client and proxy require no authentication.
-Also, the proxy will generate a new SSH host key upon startup.
+The proxy will generate a new SSH host key upon startup.

-Version 1.0 work includes passing through keyboard-interactive challenges to the user SSH client (for passsword auth) and methods of accessing SSH authentication keys (via files and/or agents).
+SSH authentication agent forwarding (i.e. `ssh -A user@host`) **does not currently operate correctly**.
+Similarly, while it is possible in principle to directly utilize the connecting client's SSH agent to authenticate with the target service, such a configuration is not straightforward in Go Crypto's SSH library.

 Scrollback
 ----------